Andy Reid

 Andrew Walter Reid (born March 19, 1958) is an American professional football coach who is the head coach for the Kansas City Chiefs of the National Football League (NFL).
-Reid was previously the head coach of the Philadelphia Eagles from 1999 to 2012.
-From 2001 to 2012, he was also the Eagles' executive vice president of football operations.
-Reid is the only NFL coach to win 100 games with two different franchises and also the only coach to appear in four consecutive conference championships with two different franchises.
-He is considered one of the greatest NFL coaches of all time.
+He was previously the head coach of the Philadelphia Eagles from 1999 to 2012.
+From 2001 to 2012, Reid was also the Eagles' executive vice president of football operations.
+He is the longest tenured coach in the league, and the only NFL coach to win 100 games with two different franchises and also the only coach to appear in four consecutive conference championships with two different franchises.
+Reid is considered one of the greatest NFL coaches of all time.

 Reid began his professional coaching career with the Green Bay Packers, serving as an offensive assistant from 1992 to 1998 and was a member of the team that won Super Bowl XXXI.
 He held his first head coaching position with the Eagles in 1999, who became perennial postseason contenders under his leadership.
 Reid led the Eagles to nine playoff runs, six division titles, five NFC Championship Games (including four consecutive from 2001 to 2004), and an appearance in Super Bowl XXXIX.
-Unable to win a Super Bowl title, Reid left Philadelphia in 2012 amid declining success.
+He was fired following the 2012 season, as the Eagles had missed the postseason for a second straight year.

 Hired as the head coach of the Chiefs in 2013, Reid helped revitalize the struggling franchise into the league's best.
-In 12 seasons with Kansas City, Reid has led the Chiefs to 11 postseason appearances, nine consecutive division titles, seven consecutive AFC Championship Games, five Super Bowl appearances (including three consecutive), and three Super Bowl titles.
-Reid also guided them to their first playoff victory since 1993 in the 2015 season, their first consecutive division titles in franchise history, and their first Super Bowl title in 50 years in Super Bowl LIV.
+In 13 seasons with Kansas City, Reid has led the Chiefs to 11 postseason appearances, nine consecutive division titles, seven consecutive AFC Championship Games, five Super Bowl appearances (including three consecutive), and three Super Bowl titles.
+This included their first playoff victory since 1993 in the 2015 season, their first consecutive division titles in franchise history, and their first Super Bowl title in 50 years in Super Bowl LIV.

 Early life

 Reid was born in Los Angeles on March 19, 1958.
 He attended John Marshall High School and worked as a vendor at Dodger Stadium as a teenager.
 Reid first grew his mustache while sailing as a cadet aboard the TS Golden Bear during his time at the California Maritime Academy.
-He played youth sports in East Hollywood, at Lemon Grove Recreation Center, where Pete Arbogast, the radio announcer for the USC football team and play-by-play announcer for the Cincinnati Bengals, was one of his coaches.
+Reid played youth sports in East Hollywood, at Lemon Grove Recreation Center, where Pete Arbogast, the radio announcer for the USC football team and play-by-play announcer for the Cincinnati Bengals, was one of his coaches.

 In 1971, at age 13, Reid was on Monday Night Football participating in the Punt, Pass, and Kick competition; he was already so large that he wore the jersey of Les Josephson, who was 6 ft 1 in and 207 lb.